AntonC9018/uni_cryptoprotocols/README.md

 Also you can build and run in VSCode by hitting F5.
 - For this though you will need to install the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
 - To be able to set breakpoints, enable the setting "Allow breakpoints everywhere".
+- Select which lab to run by modifying `.vscode/settings.json`.